List of Dark Angel characters: Det. Matt Sung

+Zack / X5-599

-Zack/X5-599Portrayed by William Gregory Lee (Seasons 1–2, 8 episodes)Zack is Max's unit leader at Manticore, and it was his idea to escape from the facility.
+Zack (portrayed by William Gregory Lee (seasons 1–2, 8 episodes)) is Max's unit leader at Manticore, and it was his idea to escape from the facility.
 He is very protective of his fellow escapees, especially Max, and does not trust regular humans.
 He more than often expresses dislike of Max's close bond with Logan Cale.
 Zack originally returns to Max's life by getting a job at the Jam Pony.
 Zack leaves Seattle, though returns in need of Max's help several times.
 In the episode "And Jesus Brought a Casserole" he shoots himself in the head in order to provide Max, who needs a heart transplant to survive, with his heart.
 He is shown in flashbacks of Max's memories when she reflects on her losing him.
 However, he returns in the episode "Some Assembly Required" where he is shown to have the damaged part of his skull repaired with machine parts.
 He has completely lost his memory, though after seeing Max and spending time with her, he gradually begins to regain his memory.
 However, as he has flashes of intimate memories of hugging Max or being close to her, he falls under the impression they were romantically involved.
 When he attempts to kiss Max, she rejects him and this brings flashes of Max kissing Logan back to him.
 Certain Logan is the problem, he goes after Logan, but is prevented from killing him when Max interferes and electrocutes him.
 Logan's doctor contact studies him and informs them that his memory has been wiped clean again, but they cannot chance him trying to hurt Logan, or the same situation will play out again.
 Max is forced to let him go.
 Zack wakes up in a hospital, with a man sitting at his bedside who claims to be Zack's employer at a farm.
 The farmer offers to take Zack home for a hot meal.
 Zack agrees, not remembering, but accepting this is what his life was before the "accident".
 While leaving the hospital, he stops and stares at Max who is sitting in the waiting room.
 He asks if he knows her, but she says no, and he is wheeled off for the new, normal life he always wanted.

+Dr. Elizabeth Renfro

-Dr. Elizabeth RenfroPortrayed by Nana Visitor (Season 1–2, 6 episodes)Dr. Elizabeth Renfro is Lydecker's superior at Manticore.
+Dr. Elizabeth Renfro (portrayed by Nana Visitor (season 1–2, 6 episodes)) is Lydecker's superior at Manticore.
 Renfro is involved in a power struggle with Lydecker, whom she eventually betrays.
 Renfro captures Max, though Logan subsequently exposes Manticore to the world, and Renfro decides to torch the facility in an attempt to cover up the evidence.
 While the facility burns Renfro is killed when she jumps in front of Max to keep her from being shot by a Manticore guard.
 While she is dying Renfro explains she saved her life because Max is "special", and tells her to find Sandeman; Sandeman is later revealed to be the creator of Manticore.